Yankees Spring Training

 Types of Seating

-All seats in the stadium's grandstand are Major League-style and painted blue but surprisingly lack cup holders.
+All seats in the stadium's grandstand are Major League-style and painted navy blue.
 A party deck is in right field.

 Stadium seats: 10,386